naicud/freecad-mcp/README.md

 ## Setting up Claude Desktop

 Pre-installation of the [uvx](https://docs.astral.sh/uv/guides/tools/) is required.

-And you need to edit Claude Desktop config file, `claude_desktop_config.json`.
+Edit the Claude Desktop config file, `claude_desktop_config.json`, and choose the transport that fits your workflow.

-For user.
+### stdio transport (default)

+Use this option when Claude Desktop should launch the MCP server as a subprocess.

+#### User configuration

 ```json
 {